 (4) documenting the administration or reason for not administering the medication; and

-(5) reporting to a nurse any concerns about the medication, the client, or the client's refusal to take the medication.
+(5) reporting to a registered nurse or appropriate licensed health professional any concerns about the medication, the client, or the client's refusal to take the medication.

 "Medication management" means the provision of any of the following medication-related services to a client: